sjcqs/convention-plugins-android/slide-deck.md

     - Would you be able to maintain those plugins ? (and teach how ?)
 - _I'm not perfect nor an expert on the subject.
 There might be things that could be done in a better way._

-⏭️ Finally some references and peoples to follow
+⏭️ Finally some references and people to follow

 ---
 ## References